 Interested in Moving to Knoxville?

 Knoxville is a great city with plenty to do and see, so it’s no wonder more and more people are moving here.
-But one tip before you decide to move to the area is to ask yourself why you want to move to Knoxville?
+But one tip before you decide to move to the area is to ask yourself why you want to move to Knoxville.
 Of course, this article has provided plenty of fun things to do, which should make answering the question pretty easy.
-Still, you’ll want to find out as much information about the area and cost of living in TN before making your decision.
+Still, you’ll want to find out as much information about the area and the cost of living in TN before making your decision.

 Once you determine that the Knoxville area is right for you, you’ll want to figure out your wish list for your next house.
 Does it need to be close to excellent schools?
 Do you want some land or a low-maintenance yard?
 If you’re going to be active in the community, you may want to live closer to the city.
 Besides downtown Knoxville, some areas you might want to consider living in would be Farragut or West Knoxville.
 These locations tend to have the most amenities available nearby and are close enough for a short commute downtown if needed.